 In a blender, take the red chillies, coriander, and cumin.
 Add the mushy leaves and rock salt to taste and grind to a paste.

-Transfer the paste into a dish and keep aside.
+Transfer the paste to a dish and keep aside.

 Mouth-watering Andhra Gongura Pachadi or Sorrel Sauce is ready.
 I was salivating while cooking this tangy sauce and could not wait to eat it.
 I had steamed rice ready while I made the chutney and mixed a huge spoon of it into the hot rice.
 Drizzle a spoon of ghee or clarified butter if you want to enter gourmet heaven like I did.